jattttiiinnn/Auction-Arena/README.md

+# 💸Auction Arena : The Ultimate Auction Platform

-Auction Arena is an online auction platform where users can participate in real-time bidding for various products.
+### Auction Arena is an online auction platform where users can participate in real-time bidding for various products.
 It is designed to handle a large user base with a seamless and interactive experience for both buyers and sellers.

-🛠 Features
+##🛠 Features
 User Authentication: Secure login and signup for users.

 Live Bidding System: Real-time bidding with client-side input pop-ups.